-Below are four yoga poses and exercises that will help release a tight pelvic floor.
+Below are four yoga poses and exercises that will help with pelvic floor pain.
 If you suffer from any painful symptoms then start with this routine to end the pain.

 If you suffer from hypertonic and hypotonic symptoms, start with the routine below.

-If you suffer from a hypotonic, or weak, pelvic floor, then next week’s blog will give you four exercises and yoga poses to strengthen the pelvic floor.
+If you suffer from a hypotonic, or weak, pelvic floor, then read this article to learn yoga poses to strengthen the pelvic floor.

-I suggest practicing these exercises daily for at least 1-4 months until your pain subsides.
+I suggest practicing these exercises daily for at least 1-4 months until your pelvic floor pain subsides.

-If you’re suffering from severe pain, consult with a physical therapist that specializes in pelvic pain.
+If you’re suffering from severe pelvic floor pain, consult with a physical therapist that specializes in pelvic pain.
 She can perform massage and prescribe you specific exercises.

 Pelvic Floor Drops

-It’s important that we teach our bodies how to RELAX.
+It’s important that we teach our bodies how to RELAX when dealing with pelvic floor pain.
 This exercise is more of a mental exercise than a physical one.
 It sounds a little odd, but you already know how to do this.